sp90/prototype-builder/README.md

 * Gulp
 	* Livereload
-* Node to serve html files
+* Node to serve dist folder and docs
 * Dockerfile to containerize
 * Sass
 	* Linting